 About da Vinci Robotic Surgery

 da Vinci Robotic Surgery enhances precision, flexibility and control during the operation and allows them to better see the site, compared with traditional techniques.
-Using robotic surgery, GHS Surgeons can perform delicate and complex procedures that may have been difficult or impossible with other methods.
+Using robotic surgery, Prisma Health Surgeons can perform delicate and complex procedures that may have been difficult or impossible with other methods.

 Often, robotic surgery makes minimally invasive surgery possible.
 The benefits of minimally invasive surgery include: